planetjekyll/awesome-jekyll-editors/README.md

 ### Atom

 - [**markdown-writer**](https://atom.io/packages/markdown-writer) -- an Atom package for Jekyll.
 It can create new posts/drafts, manage tags/categories, insert link/images and add many useful key mappings.
+- [**jekyll-atom**](https://atom.io/packages/jekyll) -- an Atom package for Jekyll.
+It can create neww/posts/drafts in any folder.
+Publish Drafts.
+Run a test server with on save rebuilding for working localy.
+Commands to open the current files layout, current tags data file and current tags include.

 ### Sublime